cometbft/cometbft/spec/consensus/bft-time.md

 - `MedianTime`: the weighted median of `Timestamp` fields of `Precommit` messages forming a `Commit` set, with weights defined by the validators' voting powers.
   The weighted median is produced by considering the value of each `Timestamp` value a number of times proportional to the voting power of the corresponding validator.

-The median of a set of values is one of the values of the set, so that the `Time` of a proposed block is one of the `Timestamp` fields of the `Precommit` messages included in the `LastCommit` set of that block.
+The median of a set of values is one of the values of the set, so the `Time` of a proposed block is one of the `Timestamp` fields of the `Precommit` messages included in the `LastCommit` set of that block.